wzmli/covid_delay/delay.md

 2. People cannot get tested even when there are higher capacities due to testing critria.

+Question: how do we account for the backlog? we have all the numbers.

 ## Treatment
 1. limited resources, hospital beds and etc

 2. people are scare to get treatment, don't want to go unless it is very serious

+Question: How does this relate to the weird patterns we are seeing?